webplatform/docs/svg/objects/SVGComponentTransferFunctionElement/index.md

 -   [**tableValues**](/svg/properties/tableValues): Define the lookup table.
 -   [**type**](/svg/properties/type_(SVGComponentTransferFunctionElement)): The type of component transfer function.
 The function type determines the applicability of the other attributes.

 [[ie\_svg\\ie](mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback):%20SVGComponentTransferFunctionElement object%20 RELEASE:%20(7/24/2012)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AThe doc team uses your feedback to improve the documentation.
 We don't use your email address for any other purpose.
 We'll remove your email address from our system after the issue that you are reporting is resolved.
 While we are working to resolve this issue, we may send you an email message to request more info about your feedback.
-After the issue is addressed, we may send you an email message to let you know that your feedback has been addressed.%0A%0AFor more info about Microsoft's privacy policy, see [http://privacy.microsoft.com/en-us/default.aspx](http://privacy.microsoft.com/en-us/default.aspx).
+After the issue is addressed, we may send you an email message to let you know that your feedback has been addressed.%0A%0AFor more info about Microsoft's privacy policy, see <http://privacy.microsoft.com/en-us/default.aspx>.
 Send comments about this topic to Microsoft]

-## Attribution

-*This article contains content originally from external sources.*

-Portions of this content come from the Microsoft Developer Network: [[Windows Internet Explorer API reference](http://msdn.microsoft.com/en-us/library/ie/hh828809%28v=vs.85%29.aspx) Article]